ksinha49/ai-workloads/docs/rag_ingestion_workflow.md

 The lambda embeds each chunk with the resolved provider and forwards the embeddings and metadata to the Milvus insert step.

+## Queue-based Invocation

+Large ingestion jobs may be placed on an SQS queue instead of calling the state machine directly.
+The `rag-ingestion-worker` Lambda monitors this queue and starts `IngestionStateMachine` for each message.
+Any failed messages are moved to `IngestionDLQ` and retried automatically.
+The queue URL is exported from the stack as `IngestionQueueUrl`.